 Challenges in today’s business environment often involve dealing with change.
 What isn’t widely known is that only about 33 percent of change initiatives are successful.
-This series of articles lays out the vital points of successful change implementation — points that I can vouch for after nearly 30 years of advising organizations of all sizes.
-This first article in the series is about the importance of customer data.
+I am embarking on a series of articles to lay out the vital points of successful change implementation — points that I can vouch for after more than 30 years of advising organizations of all sizes.
+This first post in the series is about the importance of customer data.

 Putting Customer Data to Work